altera-fpga/hls-samples/README.md

 ## FPGA Repository Structure

-This area of the oneAPI-sample repository has a general structure intended to help you find the resources.
+This area of the hls-samples repository has a general structure intended to help you find the resources.

 - [Tutorials](Tutorials)
   - [GettingStarted](Tutorials/GettingStarted): Contains basic samples to get you through your first compiles.